-The parent company financial statements have been prepared on a historical cost basis, except for equity investments at fair value through other comprehensive income (FVTOCI) which are measured at fair value.
-The parent company financial statements are presented in Philippine peso, which is the Company's functional and presentation currency.
+The consolidated financial statements of the Group have been prepared on a historical cost basis, except for equity investments designated at fair value through other comprehensive income (FVOCI) that have been measured at fair value.
+The consolidated financial statements are presented in Philippine peso, the functional and presentation currency of the Parent Company.
 All amounts are rounded to the nearest peso, except as otherwise indicated.